Information for Prospective Nursing Research Investigators

 Please email the Nursing Research Council Chair if you are interested in participating in a Think Tank forum.

 After the Think Tank forum, prospective investigators address the suggestions provided by the Council and work closely with their co-investigators and Nurse Manager or Director of the clinical setting, and if a student, with their faculty advisor to finalize the study proposal.
-Investigators from outside the medical center must identify a UT Medical Center co-investigator on the NREBPC application for nursing research.
+Investigators from outside the medical center must identify a UTMC co-investigator on the NIEBPC application for nursing research.

 All listed investigators must be certified in the Collaborative IRB Training Initiative (CITI), an online training program designed to educate faculty and students about issues involving human subject research.

-The application to be reviewed by the NREBPC must be sent to the Nurse Research Coordinator at least two (2) weeks before the upcoming Council meeting.
+The application to be reviewed by the NIEBPC must be sent to the Nurse Research Coordinator at least two (2) weeks before the upcoming Council meeting.

 Comments and suggestions for improvement will be communicated to the investigator as appropriate.
 The final application must be sent to the Nurse Research Coordinator by NOON, the following Wednesday to ensure that the council has at least one week to review the proposal.
 The application must contain the signatures of the investigator, co-Investigators, and Nurse Manager or Director.